 IVC Filter Lawsuit Funding and Lawsuit Help

-IVC filters (Inferior Vena Cava filters) are “medical devices used to help prevent pulmonary embolisms by catching blood clots and keeping them from traveling to the lungs.”
+Accordingly, IVC filters (Inferior Vena Cava filters) are “medical devices used to help prevent pulmonary embolisms by catching blood clots and keeping them from traveling to the lungs.”

-According to court records, the claims went from 189 in October to 222 in November.
-The lawsuits all have similar allegations, claiming that C.R.
-Bard Inc. and Cook Medical Inc. failed to let patients know that the IVC filters break, tilt, and migrate from the initial insertion position and then puncture the lungs, heart, or inferior vena cava.
-Different pretrial proceedings are already underway against the two manufacturers.
+According to court records, the number of active claims jumped from 189 in October to 222 in November.
+For that reason, these lawsuits all have similar allegations, claiming that C.R.
+Bard Inc. and Cook Medical Inc. failed to alert patients of the IVC filter malfunctions.
+Consequently, if the filters break, tilt, or migrate from the initial insertion position, then they risk puncturing the lungs, heart, or inferior vena cava.

 FDA WARNINGS & Side Effects

 A study in 2010 published in the Archives of Internal Medicine “found that nearly half of all IVC filter implantation surgeries were necessary.
 Thirteen percent (203) of the 1,547 people from Worcester, MA diagnosed with acute venous thromboembolism were given IVC filters as part of their treatment.
-Researchers found that a quarter of those patients did not need the filter and were unable to reach a consensus on the remaining 23 percent of cases, but they found that IVC filter patients had a much higher in-hospital mortality rate (nearly double) and urged that further research be conducted to establish clearer guidelines for use,
+Researchers found that a quarter of those patients did not need the filter and were unable to reach a consensus on the remaining 23 percent of cases.
+Furthermore, they found that IVC filter patients had a much higher in-hospital mortality rate (nearly double) and urged that further research be conducted to establish clearer guidelines for use,

 according to Surgical Watch re: